Budgeting is a simple concept that can be difficult in practice.

-I mean that literally: most people, regardless of what they say, don’t follow a budget, according to a Gallup poll 1.
+I mean that literally: most people, regardless of what they say, don’t follow a budget, according to a Gallup poll.1 This number comes as a surprise considering how easy it is to download a simple monthly budget template online.
 Around 32% of Americans follow a budget regularly.
-That’s around the same percentage as Americans with a long-term plan for their finances 2.
+That’s around the same percentage as Americans with a long-term plan for their finances.2

 Before we can teach budgeting to our kids, we’ve got to understand the basics ourselves, and for our kids to actually listen to us, we better be following one.